NeLy-EPFL/NeuroMechFly/docs/controller_tutorial.md

 ## Incorporating customized controllers

-You can also incorporate a completely different neural controller in NeuroMechFly, e.g., Hodgkin-Huxley model.
-That implies to implement your own script for computing your prefered model.
+You can also incorporate a completely different neural controller in NeuroMechFly, e.g., a Hodgkin-Huxley model.
+This implies to implement your own script for computing your prefered model, or you can also check [FARMS Network](https://gitlab.com/farmsim/farms_network) to learn how to design new neural network controllers.
 However, once you have your neural controller, you can use our other three modules (muscles, biomechanical, and environment) to run a complete simulation.
 The requirements for using NeuroMechFly are:

 **Using muscles, biomechanical, and environment modules**